ejane-jared/docker-flask-app/README.md

 `app.run(debug=True, host='0.0.0.0', port=port)` Starts the Flask server and allows the app to be accessible from any IP address, not just localhost.
 This is useful when running inside a container.
 The app will run on the specified port (either from the environment variable or defaulting to 5000).

 ### Step 3 (Optional): Test running the Flask application (run app.py)
-The Flask application can be ran on its own without the need for docker images or containers.
+The Flask application can be run on its own without the need for docker images or containers.

 In your command line, navigate to the root of the project folder, then enter the following command:
 ```